Lapricode/robotic_manipulators_playground_light/README.md

-# A playground for serial robotic manipulators
+# A Playground for Serial Robotic Manipulators

 ## Introduction